andrzejkukuryk/music-theory/README.md

-First project to get famiiar with React.js
+First project to get familiar with React.js

 Written in JavaScript, React.js and Material-UI.
 Optimized for desktops only.